bediger4000/probability-club/README.md

 ![probability distribution](500.png)

-This is the results from a 500,000 game simulation, where each game ends with a 5 roll, followed by a 6 roll.
+This is the results from two 500,000 game simulation, one for the 5:6 game and another for the 5:5 game.
 Image generated with [gnuplot](http://gnuplot.info/) and a [script](mkdist).
-The longest game was 554 rolls.
-Poor Alice.
+The longest games are above 500 rolls.
+Poor Alice, that's high dues for a school club.